zwyang6/SeCo/README.md

 # Separate and Conquer: Decoupling Co-occurrence via Decomposition and Representation for Weakly Supervised Semantic Segmentation[CVPR2024]

 We proposed a Separate and Conquer philosophy to effectively tackle the co-occurrence issue in WSSS.

-We will release the code as soon as possible.
+### News

+* **` Feb.
+27nd, 2024`:** We released our paper on Arxiv.
+Further details can be found in code and our updated [arXiv]().

+* Code will be available very soon.

 ## Overview